 In the summer of 1966 the building work was completed and that autumn St Theresa’s Primary School opened its doors to a new generation of Catholic children.
 From the beginning all members of the school community worked as a team.
 As time passed and the Sisters either retired or moved out into ministries elsewhere.
 Sr Mary Perpetua Wilson who left St Theresa’s to take up missionary work in Africa was the last Sister to be a full-time member of staff.
 She died in Cameroon in 1995.

 In 1981 the building debt on the school was finally cleared when the Manor House Convent was sold and the mortgage paid off.
 St Theresa’s then continued as a one-form entry school managed by a Board of Governors under the Trusteeship of the Sisters of Marie Auxiliatrice.

 In 2011 the Sisters handed over the Trusteeship to the Diocese of Westminster.
-In September of that year Miss Maureen Kelly was appointed as Headteacher.
 In July 2012 Sister Carmel as the last Sister to represent the former trustees on the Board of Governors withdrew as governor but gave her time working with small groups of children in Challenge Maths classes.
 She now devotes her time to her work with Cafod but remains a close friend of the school.

 In 2016 the school celebrated its 50th Year with a mass performed by Father John and were joined by large numbers of ex- pupils and teachers.